 - Lead time - the lead time report uses the restaurant’s labor and inventory data to calculate how long it takes to fulfill an order.
 The lead time is the time elapsed from when an order is classified as a work order until the item arrives at the customer’s table.
-It tracks items that are taking up the most time or resources, and helps a restaurant improve productivity, customer satisfaction and product quality.
+It monitors items that are taking up the most time or resources and helps a restaurant improve productivity, dining experience, and product quality.

 - Average ticket size - one key metric is the average price per customer.
-This can be an indicator of whether your food quality or value is resonating with customers and it also helps you understand your overall product pricing strategy.
-You can calculate the average ticket size by dividing the total sales by the number of customers.
+This can be an indicator of whether a restaurant's food quality or value is resonating with customers and it also helps them understand the overall product pricing strategy.
+They can calculate the average ticket size by dividing the total sales by the number of customers.

-- Customer satisfaction rate - uses a survey where customers provide feedback about their experience on site and score your restaurant.
+- Customer satisfaction rate - uses a survey where customers provide feedback about their experience on-site and score the restaurant.
 This includes any comments left or ratings given for specific items.
-It can not only help you understand your customers’ thoughts, but also identify areas where more attention is needed.
+It can not only help a restaurant understands its customers’ thoughts but also identify areas where more attention is needed.

-- Feedback score - is the likelihood that your customers recommend your restaurant to others, based on their experience.
-You can calculate the feedback score by dividing your number of reviews that are rated as a five, four or three and multiplying it by 100%.
+- A feedback score - is the likelihood that customers recommend the restaurant to others, based on their experience.
+It can be calculated through feedback score by dividing the number of reviews that are rated as a five, four, or three and multiplying it by 100%.

-- Product cost - is how much money was spent on ingredients to create each dish served, which includes not just food cost, but all costs that went into the preparation of that dish.
+- Cost of goods sold - is how much money was spent on ingredients to create each dish served, which includes not just food costs, but all costs that went into the preparation of that dish.
 The food costs can be calculated by dividing the cost of all ingredients, including any delivery fees and other miscellaneous costs to prepare it.
 The labor expense can be calculated using an employee’s wage rate times their estimated hours spent on preparing that specific menu item.

-- Payroll percentage - is an expense that can be calculated by dividing the total wages and salaries to pay employees in a given period of time (for example, last week) with the restaurant’s net income for that same period.
+- Payroll percentage - an expense that can be calculated by dividing the total wages and salaries to pay employees in a given period of time (for instance, last week) by the restaurant’s net income for that same period.

 How do restaurants store data?

-Restaurant data is collected from one or more point of sale systems, customer satisfaction surveys and other software sources that generate the actionable insights that the majority of successful restaurants use to track performance.
-Restaurants can then use this information to improve operations and maintain profitability by tracking key metrics like sales volume, labor costs, product quality, menu prices and competitor benchmarks.
+Restaurant data is collected from one or more point-of-sale systems, customer experience surveys, google analytics, and other software sources that generate the actionable insights that the majority of successful restaurants use to evaluate performance.
+This information can be used to improve operations and maintain profitability by tracking key metrics like sales volume, labor costs, reduce food waste, product quality, menu prices, and competitor benchmarks.

 Some data storage examples are:

-- Spreadsheets: they are a good way to track restaurant metrics and data, as they're simple to use.
-However, if you have a lot of information or want to graph your numbers for more detail - spreadsheets might not be best option.
+- Spreadsheets: they are a good way to monitor and manage restaurant analytics and data, as they're simple to use.
+However, if a restaurant owner has a lot of information or wants to graph their numbers for more detail - spreadsheets might not be the best option.
 I.e. With Excel's graphing capabilities, business owners can easily create charts that illustrate how sales volume, for example, changes over time.

-- Sale system: Point of sale systems are typically the most effective method for tracking restaurant metrics.
+- Sale system: A pos system is typically the most effective method for tracking restaurant analytics and metrics.
 The data they collect is then stored in a database, which can be used to create graphs and charts with various analytics tools.

-- CRM: Customer relationship management software can also be advantageous at storing restaurant performance metrics.
+- CRM: Customer relationship management software can also be advantageous in storing restaurant performance metrics.
 CRMs allow business owners to organize customer information by location or social

-- Inventory software apps: Inventory software apps are another way to track restaurant metrics with customizable reports.
-Some examples include tracking restaurant POS, purchase orders, inventory, scanning invoices, calculating your consumption, overstock and under stock analytics, and more!
+- Inventory software apps: Inventory software apps are another way to keep an eye on restaurant metrics with customizable reports.
+Some examples include tracking restaurant POS systems, purchase orders, inventory, scanning invoices, calculating consumption, overstock and understock analytics, and more!